crystalklin/air-writing-recognition/README.md

 ```
 After running the program, two windows will pop up-- a webcam live feed and a black and white bitmask feed.
 (These two windows may be ontop of each other.)
 You will need a lime green object to track. <br>

 To set the whiteboard depth, hit the "s" key.
 To write, simply start your letter and make lift your pen from the whiteboard between each stroke (increase the distance from the camera).
 To save the character, hit the "d" key.
 You may save multiple images in one session.
+To exit the program, press the "q" key.

 Note: During keypresses, you must be focused on the life feed window, _not_ the terminal window.

 ## Built With

-* [OpenCV](http://www.opencv.com) - The computer vision library used
+* [OpenCV](http://www.opencv.com) - The computer vision library used.
+* [Keras](https://keras.io/) - The high-level neural networks API used.
+* [Tensorflow](https://www.tensorflow.org/) - Machine learning source platform used.
+* [EMNIST](https://arxiv.org/pdf/1702.05373.pdf) - The dataset the CNN was trained on.

 ## Authors